-The Commission has three core responsibilities:

-- (1) to adjudicate administrative complaints alleging violations of the ethics laws; - (2) investigate and prosecute violations of the ethics laws in state court; and - (3) educate public officers, public employees, and the public about government ethics laws.
+The Commission has three core responsibilities: (1) to adjudicate administrative complaints alleging violations of New Mexico's ethics laws; (2) to investigate and prosecute violations of the ethics laws through civil enforcement actions in state court; and (3) to educate public officers, employees, and the public about New Mexico's governmental conduct, procurement and disclosure laws.

-First, under its adjudicatory power, the Commission may adjudicate complaints against state government officials, employees, candidates, lobbyists and contractors.
+First, the Commission may adjudicate administrative complaints against state government officials, employees, candidates, lobbyists and contractors.
 These administrative complaints must allege violations of the Campaign Reporting Act, the Financial Disclosure Act, the Gift Act, the Lobbyist Regulation Act, the Voter Action Act, the Governmental Conduct Act, the Procurement Code, the State Ethics Commission Act, or Article IX, Section 14 of the New Mexico Constitution, commonly known as the "Anti-Donation Clause."
-The Commission may also issue advisory opinions upon appropriate request and provide a public database for those opinions.
+The Commission may also issue advisory opinions upon appropriate request, opinions which bind the Commission's decisions in future administrative adjudications.

-Second, under its executive power, the Commission may investigate and initiate civil enforcement actions in state court to remedy violations of the Governmental Conduct Act, the Procurement Code, and the Financial Disclosure Act.
+Second, under its executive power, the Commission may investigate and initiate enforcement actions in state court to remedy violations of New Mexico's ethics laws, including the Governmental Conduct Act, the Procurement Code, and the Financial Disclosure Act.
+For example, in State Ethics Commission v.
+Council for a Competitive New Mexico, D-202-CV-06718 (2nd Jud.
+Dist.
+Ct.), the Commission filed suit against the Council for a Competitive New Mexico ("CCNM"), forcing CCNM to disclose \$470,000 in previously hidden contributions that PNM gave to CCNM to support candidates in the 2020 Senate primary election.
 The Commission may also initiate administrative proceedings and petition state district courts to issue subpoenas.

-Third, the Commission educates public officials, employees, and members of the public about ethical government.
+Third, the Commission educates government officers and employees and members of the public about ethical government.
 The Commission fulfills this responsibility by answering requests for advice through either formal or informal advisory opinions; and by offering trainings and guidance materials for public officials and employees about their obligations under state ethics laws.
+The Commission also provides trainings and presentations to associations that support public officials and employees, including the Municipal League, New Mexico Counties, the New Mexico Public Procurement Association, the New Mexico Society of Certified Public Accountants, and members of the New Mexico Compilation Commission and are publicly available on www.NMOneSource.com.
+The Commission has also issued a model code of ethics at 1.8.4 NMAC, which is available for state agencies to adopt in whole or in part.

 The Commission also has several responsibilities that flow from the core functions described above.
-The Commission periodically issues and amends rules governing administrative hearing procedures as well as a code of ethics for state employees.
+The Commission periodically issues and amends administrative rules governing the issuance of advisory opinions (1.8.1 NMAC), commissioner recusals (1.8.2 NMAC), and administrative hearing procedures (1.8.3 NMAC).
 The Commission also provides the Legislature and the Governor with annual reports on its activities and potential amendments to the laws under the Commission's jurisdiction.
+Additionally, to foster a community of attorneys in New Mexico that are familiar with the Commission and the state's ethics laws, the Commission hosts a summer internship program for students at the University of New Mexico School of Law.